aws-samples/hpc-cost-simulator/docs/JobAnalyzer.md

 ## What's Next?
 Once completed, you can find your Excel report under `output/hourly_stats.xlsx`.
-You can share it with your AWS acocunt team (Recommended) for further cost optimization guidance, or you can learn more about the data in the Excel in the [Output](Output.md) documentation page.
+You can share it with your AWS account team (Recommended) for further cost optimization guidance, or you can learn more about the data in the Excel in the [Output](Output.md) documentation page.